Geevarghese Osthathios

-Geevarghese Mar Osthathios (9 December 1917 – 16 February 2012) was a senior bishop of the Indian Orthodox Church.
+Geevarghese Mar Osthathios (9 December 1918 – 16 February 2012) was a senior bishop of the Indian Orthodox Church.
 He was the metropolitan of the Niranam diocese from1975–2007.
 He was a theologian, orator and writer.

 Childhood and Education

-He was born on 9 December 1917 to Kochitty and Mariamma Kochitty of Mundolil family in Mavelikara.
-He obtained his B.D from Leonard Theological College, Jabalpur, M.A from Drew University in Madison, New Jersey and his S.T.M from Union Seminary, Bangalore.
+He was born on 9 December 1918, to Kochitty and Mariamma Kochitty of Mundolil family in Mavelikara.
+He obtained his B.D from Leonard Theological College, Jabalpur, M.A from Drew University in Madison, New Jersey and his S.T.M (Masters of Sacred Theology) from Union Seminary, New York.

 Priesthood

 He received the order of Korooyo (reader) from Metropolitan Augen Mar Timotheos on 9 August 1947 and his priesthood from Baselios Geevarghese II, Catholicos on 10 May 1956.
 He was nominated to the post of Metropolitan by the Malankara Association which met at Niranam on 2 October 1974.
-Metropolitan Daniel Mar Philexinos ordained him as a Ramban at St. Mary's Cathedral Puthencavu.
-He was consecrated as a bishop by Baselios Augen I, Catholicos of the East on 16 February 1975 at Niranam Valiya Palli.
+Metropolitan Daniel Mar Philexinos ordained him as a Ramban, at St. Mary's Cathedral Puthencavu.
+He was consecrated as a bishop by Baselios Augen I, Catholicos of the East on 16 February 1975, at Niranam Valiya Palli.
 He was appointed as the Metropolitan of the Niranam Diocese on 1 April 1975.
-He died on February 16, 2012.
+He died on 16 February 2012.